ElliotKillick/LdrLockLiberator/research/BrokenLdrUnlockLoaderLock.md

 0xfff
 ```

 There you have it, our `Cookie` only has 3 controllable hex digits.
-Therefore, it's impossible to pass the XOR check that proceeds for a 4 hex digit thread ID.
+Therefore, it's impossible to pass the XOR check that proceeds for a 4 hex digit or greater thread ID.